Updated: Apr 20

 Achieve greater success with strategic planning, company implementation, and team accountability

 Need a tool to get start tracking the right metrics in CX?
 Encompass-CX has been through the trial-and-error period so you won’t have to.
-We have developed a tool that allows you to input your customer loyalty data and see how it affects your annual revenue: [link to impact calculator].
+We have developed a tool that allows you to input your customer loyalty data and see how it affects your annual revenue: Impact Calculator.
 Start your customer experience journey with the right data now!